Watakaian/DSA_CAT/README.md

 Target Completion: 2026 (Refactored for Professional Portfolio)

 ## Overview
 This project is a comprehensive implementation of fundamental Data Structures and Algorithms, structured as a modular Java library.
-Originally designed to fulfill the requirements for a Continuous Assessment Test (CAT), it has been refactored into a professional architecture utilizing Java Packages to ensure clean code, scalability, and high maintainability.

 ## Project Architecture
 The project follows a modular package structure to separate logic concerns: